-As Hospitals Lose Revenue, Thousands Of Health Care Workers Face Furloughs, Layoffs
+As Hospitals Lose Revenue, More Than A Million Health Care Workers Lose Jobs

 "It's very devaluing, like a slap in the face," Sweeney said.
 "Nursing is who you are ...
 I've never been unemployed my entire life."

 It's an ironic twist as the coronavirus pandemic sweeps the nation: The very workers tasked with treating those afflicted with the virus are losing work in droves.
 Emergency room visits are down.
 Non-urgent surgical procedures have largely been put on hold.
 Health care spending fell 18% in the first three months of the year.
-And more than 40,000 health care workers lost their jobs in March, according to the Labor Department, which is expected to report thousands more for April.
+And 1.4 million health care workers lost their jobs in April, a sharp increase from the 42,000 reported in March, according to the Labor Department.
+Nearly 135,000 of the April losses were in hospitals.

 Fae-Marie Donathan was among those who filed for unemployment in April.
 A nurse for 42 years, she worked until recently as a per diem nurse in the Surgical ICU at the University of Cincinnati Medical Center.
 As the pandemic took hold in the U.S., Donathan, 64, expected her skills to be essential, but was recently told she would no longer be scheduled.